Kyushu: The Southern Route

 Shinkansen train ride from Kyoto to Miyajima (2h20, 1 change) then boat (20 minutes).
 The train and boat included in the Japan Rail Pass.

 Explore the island: its Itsukushima-jinja shrine and its large gate (ootorii) standing in the sea.
-(Please note: The ootorii is under construction until an unspecified date).
 Take the cable car up to Mount Misen and then descend on foot.
 A breathtaking view of Hiroshima Bay is waiting for you!

-At night at the ryokan, you will be treated to a tasty traditional Japanese dinner before retiring to your tatami room.
+At night at the ryokan (on or opposite the island), you will be treated to a tasty traditional Japanese dinner before retiring to your tatami room.

 Day 8 : Make way for history